fernandodestefani/myBirthPlan/README.md

 # 🤰 MyBirthPlan — Personalized Birth Plan Generator

-MyBirthPlan is a minimalist and responsive web application designed to support prenatal care by helping pregnant women and clinicians build a clear, personalized birth plan.

-In Brazil, developing and discussing a birth plan during prenatal appointments has become increasingly recommended — especially because **Brazil is one of the countries with the highest cesarean-section rates in the world**.
-As a general practitioner, I saw how a structured birth plan could empower patients, promote shared decision-making, and improve the overall childbirth experience.

-Yet I struggled to find a simple, accessible, and locally adaptable tool.
-So I decided to build my own.

-This app uses straightforward language, works across devices, and generates a downloadable PDF.
-It can be printed and attached to the prenatal booklet or copied into the patient’s medical record, making it practical for everyday clinical use.
+MyBirthPlan is a minimalist and responsive web application that helps pregnant women and clinicians create a clear, personalized birth plan.
+In Brazil—one of the countries with the highest C-section rates—birth plans have become increasingly important during prenatal care.
+As a general practitioner, I saw the need for a simple and locally adaptable tool, so I built one.
+The app uses straightforward language, works across devices, and generates a printable PDF that can be attached to the prenatal booklet or added to the medical record.

 ---